 If you notice that something has changed that will impact your work, talk to your employer and discuss how you can make changes that will allow you to work efficiently. .
 However, you are not required to disclose information about your fibromyalgia or any other disability unless it poses a risk at work to you or others.

 How to tell your employer about your fibromyalgia:

-If you choose to inform your employer about your fibromyalgia, emphasise that you are not in the habit of taking days off work and be honest about the amount of work you feel you are capable of doing.
+If you choose to inform your employer about your fibromyalgia, emphasize that you are not in the habit of taking days off work and be honest about the amount of work you feel you are capable of doing.
 You may want to bring supporting documentation.
 Although there is no need to share all your details, a written diagnosis from your doctor may help demonstrate your illness is real and ongoing.